Adam R. Wende, Ph.D.

 Sayan Bakshi, M.S.

 Sayan Bakshi, M.S., has focused on combining his passion for the application of our research to the problems we dissect in the laboratory.
-He is most focused on combined methylomics and transcriptomics data analysis and has specifically expanded our group’s mechanistic studies of the epigenetic regulation via EZH2 histone methyltransferase in ischemia and heart failure.
+He is most focused on combined methylomics and transcriptomics data analysis, and was awarded an AHA fellowship in 2023 to specifically expand our group’s mechanistic studies of the epigenetic regulation via EZH2 histone methyltransferase in ischemia and heart failure.
 (Twitter @SayanBakshi)

 - Mark A. McCrory, B.S., 2013-16, he helped establish the laboratory.

 - Manoja K. Brahma, Ph.D., 2014-19, AHA Fellowship recipient and SHVM “William C. Stanley” Early Investigator recipient (among several other awards).
 He published 10 PubMed indexed articles with Dr. Wende during his tenure and established our interest in ketone body metabolism.
 Currently (Dec.
 2021) he is Senior Study Director at Sygnature Discovery, Nottingham, England.
 (Twitter @brahma_manoja)